mpf/19T2-406/docs/notes/QR_factorization.md

 ## **Orthogonal matrices**

-A matrix $\mQ$ is orthognal if it is square and its columns are all pairwise orthogonal.
+A matrix $\mQ$ is orthogonal if it is square and its columns are all pairwise orthogonal.
 For an orthogonal matrix $\mQ = \bmat\vq_1 &\dots&\vq_n\emat$, we have

 $$